- 2 cups all-purpose flour

 - 1 large egg

 - 1 package (8 ounces) milk chocolate English toffee bits

 - 1 cup chopped pecans

 - In a large bowl, combine flour and sugar.
 Cut in butter until mixture resembles coarse meal.
-Press firmly onto the bottom of a greased 13-in. x 9-in. baking dish.
+Press firmly onto the bottom of a greased 13x9-in. baking dish.
 Bake at 350° for 15 minutes.

 - Meanwhile, in large bowl, beat the milk, egg, vanilla and salt until smooth.
-Stir in toffee chips and pecans; spread evenly over baked crust.
+Stir in toffee bits and pecans; spread evenly over baked crust.

 - Bake for 20-25 minutes longer or until lightly browned.
 Cool.
 Cover and chill; cut into bars.
 Store in refrigerator.
 Yield: 4 dozen.